johnboiles/air-sensor/README.md

     upload_port = /dev/tty.cu*

 After that, from the one of the PlatformIO IDEs (I like the PlatformIO extension for VSCode), you should be able to go to PlatformIO->Upload in the menu.

+## Debugging

+Included in the firmware is a telnet debugging interface.
+To connect run `telnet air-sensor.local` (replace `air-sensor` with the `HOSTNAME` you set in `secrets.h`.
+With that you can log messages from code with the `DLOG` macro and also send commands back that the code can act on (see the `debugCallback` function).